discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3007/c0596ad3d330ae71.png" width="567" height="138">

-This command may take some time, so be prepared to wait.
+This command may take 10+ minutes, so be prepared to wait.
 It is automagically configuring your Discourse environment.

 After that completes, start Discourse: